Panzerschrek/U-00DC-Sprache/source/build_system/README.md

 By default the build system creates a directory named _build_ in the project directory, where all build results and intermediate files are placed.

 For more info, run the build system executable using ``--help`` option.

+### Caveats

+Since build scripts are normal Ü programs it's possible to trigger crash by using `halt` or by messing with unsafe code.
+Since build script code is running inside the build system process, the whole process is terminated if an error in one of build script occurs.

+For now there is no way to fail a build script gracefully.
+The only way is to use `halt` and thus trigger hard crash of the build system process.